NewEnglandTravelPlanner.com Logo

 Kayaking

-Vermont, New Hampshire and Maine have popular, well-equipped ski areas on challenging mountains, with lots of snowmaking capacity.
-You can even ski easily in the southern New England states.
+Vermont, New Hampshire and Maine have popular, well-equipped skiing and snowboarding resorts on challenging mountains, with lots of snowmaking capacity.
+Massachusetts has a dozen good ski resorts, and there are even a few in Connecticut and Rhode Island.
 More...

 Snowshoeing